Finite section method for aperiodic Schr\"odinger operators: Introduction

 where

-Note that, compared to $v_{\alpha,\theta}$, only the interval boundaries has been changed.
+Note that, compared to $v_{\alpha,\theta}$, only the interval boundaries have changed in terms of switching from $[\cdot,\cdot)$ to $(\cdot,\cdot]$.
 Since we identify $0$ and $1$ here, we will always omit mentioning the union with $\{0\}$ from now on.

 We will study the following problem in the numerical analysis of aperiodic Schrödinger operators: Each discrete Schrödinger operator acts on the space~$\ell^p(\ZZ)$ via multiplication with a two-sided infinite tridiagonal matrix~$A$.
 If~$A$ is invertible, in order to find the unique solution of the system~$Ax = b$, one often uses a truncation technique which replaces the original (infinite-dimensional) system by a sequence of finite linear systems: the \emph{finite section method (FSM)}.
-As natural as this method seems at first glance, does it actually approximate the solution $x$?
-If the answer to this question is positive, we call the FSM for the Schrödinger operator \emph{applicable}.
+In a nutshell, with respect to the standard basis, the operator $A$ and the right-hand side $b$ correspond to a two-sided infinite matrix $(a_{ij})_{i,j\in\ZZ}$ and vector $(\beta_i)_{i\in\ZZ}$, respectively.
+The FSM replaces $Ax=b$ by $A_nx_n=b_n$, where $A_n=(a_{ij})_{i,j=-n}^n$ and $b_n=(\beta_i)_{i=-n}^n$.
+As natural as this method seems at first glance, are the projected/truncated equations uniquely solvable (assuming $Ax=b$ is so) and do the solutions actually approximate the solution $x$ as $n\to\infty$?
+If the answers to these questions are positive, we call the FSM for the Schrödinger operator \emph{applicable}.

 The applicability of the FSM is strongly related to Fredholm properties of $A$ and its one-sided infinite restrictions $A_+$ and $A_-$.
 In numerous works over the last two decades, see, e.g.,~\cite{Bellissard.1989,Damanik.2015,DamanikLenz.1999,Suto.1987}, these operators have been studied and interesting results about their spectra have been found.
-In this article, we will use the special tool of \emph{limit operators}, see e.g.,~\cite{Lindner.2009,Rabinovich.2004}, in order to explain and reinterpret some of these well-known results in a framework tailored for our applicability analysis.
+In this article, we will use the special tool of \emph{limit operators}, see e.g.,~\cite{Lindner.2006,Rabinovich.2004}, in order to explain and reinterpret some of these well-known results in a framework tailored for our applicability analysis.

-The following classical approximation of aperiodic Schrödinger operators by periodic operators will form the basis of our approach to the applicability: Through the rational approximants $\alpha_m \coloneqq \frac{p_m}{q_m}$ to the irrational number $\alpha$, we define the \emph{periodic} Schrödinger operators~${H}_{\lambda,\alpha_m,\theta}$ also by equation~\eqref{eq:SchrodingerOp}.
-As shown in~\cite{Bellissard.1989}, the spectrum of these operators is entirely encoded in the trace of the symplectic matrices
+The following classical approximation of aperiodic Schrödinger operators by periodic operators will form the basis of our approach to the spectrum of $H_{\lambda,\alpha,\theta}$ but also to the applicability of its FSM: Expand the irrational slope $\alpha$ as a continued fraction,

-Using this fact together with further asymptotic properties of the rational approximants, which are proven along this work, we get the following main finding.